-- the need to carry out a major scheme reconciliation exercise as a result of the introduction of the new State Pension - GMP reconciliation project - Unknown changes to the scheme structure as a result of the legal ruling in the landmark McCloud judgment, which found the 2015 pension reforms effecting firefighters and judges to be discriminatory based on age.
-On 15 July, the Chief Secretary to the Treasury announced that that remedies relating to the McCloud judgement will be made in relation to all public service pension schemes.
+• the need to carry out a major scheme reconciliation exercise as a result of the introduction of the new State Pension - GMP reconciliation project

-- The unknown impact and implementation of the Local Government Pension Scheme Advisory Board (SAB) cost cap management process - continuing pressure on resources and budgets for employers and the Administering Authority.
-Allowing scheme members access their own record online and scheme employers to run calculations within online portal. - Implementation of pensions Dashboard
+- Unknown changes to the scheme structure as a result of the legal ruling in the landmark McCloud judgment, which found the 2015 pension reforms effecting firefighters and judges to be discriminatory based on age.
+The Chief Secretary to the Treasury announced that that remedies relating to the McCloud judgement will be made in relation to all public service pension schemes. - The unknown impact and implementation of the Local Government Pension Scheme Advisory Board (SAB) cost cap management process - Implementation of pensions Dashboard - The ongoing impact of COVID-19 on service delivery, staff resources and employer covenant.

-This Strategy will be effective from TBC and the performance indicators mentioned herein will demonstrate ongoing progress towards the Strategy's aims and objectives.
+This Strategy will be effective from 28 September 2021 and the performance indicators mentioned herein will demonstrate ongoing progress towards the Strategy's aims and objectives.